priyankakpathak/priyankakpathak.github.io/_posts/2019-01-01-Vectorization-APIs.md

 ---
 layout: post
-title: Hardware Intrinsics APIs for ARM64
+title: Vectorization using .NET APIs
-subtitle: With examples
+subtitle: Vector64&lt;T&gt; and Vector128&lt;T&gt;
 tags: [work, arm64, intrinsics]
 ---

 ### Introduction

 It has been few years now that [.NET added SIMD support](https://devblogs.microsoft.com/dotnet/the-jit-finally-proposed-jit-and-simd-are-getting-married/).
-Last year, in .NET Core 3.0, a new feature "Hardware intrinsics" added various APIs under `System.Runtime.Intrinsics` and `System.Runtime.Intrinsics.X86` for Intel x86/x64 architecture.
-You can read more about it in [this excellent blog](https://devblogs.microsoft.com/dotnet/hardware-intrinsics-in-net-core/) from Tanner.
+Last year, in .NET Core 3.0, a new feature ["hardware intrinsics"](https://devblogs.microsoft.com/dotnet/hardware-intrinsics-in-net-core/) was introduced.
+This feature gives access to various vectorized and non-vectorized hardware instructions that modern hardware support. .NET developers can access these instructions using set of APIs under `System.Runtime.Intrinsics` and `System.Runtime.Intrinsics.X86` for Intel x86/x64 architecture.
+In .NET Core 5.0, APIs are added under `System.Runtime.Intrinsics.Arm` for ARM architecture.

-### Vector64 and Vector128
+`Vector64<T>`, `Vector128<T>` and `Vector256<T>` data types represents vectorized data of size 64, 128 and 256 bits respectively and are the ones on which majority of these intrinsic APIs operate on. `Vector128<T>` and `Vector256<T>` are used for Intel instructions while `Vector64<T>` and `Vector128<T>` operates on ARM instructions.
+In this post, I will describe about the data types that operate on ARM64.

-Vector128
+### Vector128

 ```cmd
         ------------------------------128-bits---------------------------